mgrewe/ovmf/README.md

 # Usage and Extension

-Refer to [this document](./USAGE.md) for details on the usage and extension of the OVMF.
+1. Refer to [this document](./USAGE.md) for details on the usage and extension of the OVMF.

+2. Please also read about the [configuration of your webcam](./WEBCAM.md).

-Details on the calibration of a systems end-to-end latency can be found [here](./latency_calibration/README.md).
+3. Details on the calibration of a systems end-to-end latency can be found [here](./latency_calibration/README.md).

 # Contribution